-I also ate a lot of freshly caught seafood and zesty salads during my stay on La Gomera, and overall I was very impressed by the food.
+I also ate a lot of freshly caught seafood and zesty salads during my stay in La Gomera, and overall I was very impressed by the food.

 Discover a Unique Language

 A very unique part of the culture in La Gomera is “el silbo”, the ancient whistled language used to communicate across the ravines and narrow valleys of the island.
-It is an articulate language, not defined to a few short phrases, but whole conversations with unlimited content.
+It is an articulate language, not defined by a few short phrases, but by whole conversations with unlimited content.

 There are still people that ‘speak’ this language and it is taught in school to keep the tradition alive for future generations.
 Unfortunately, I didn’t get to hear it during my stay.